The CW: Sports programming

 The CW agreed to a three-year broadcast deal in January 2023 with LIV Golf, a professional golf tour financed by Saudi Arabia's Public Investment Fund, marking the first-ever national sports broadcasting contract for both the network and the tour.
-On February 14, 2023, the network said their LIV Golf coverage would be available in 100 percent of media markets in the United States, but encountered numerous affiliates that declined carriage of the tour, including all eight owned by Paramount Global.
+On February 14, 2023, the network said their LIV Golf coverage would be available in 100% of media markets in the U.S., but encountered numerous affiliates that declined carriage of the tour, including all eight owned by Paramount Global.
 Consequently, LIV coverage in those affected markets aired on Nexstar-owned stations or subchannels, or on other stations via secondary affiliation agreements.
 Both the network and Nexstar were criticized by the National Press Club for participating in alleged sportswashing by the Saudi government following the assassination of journalist Jamal Khashoggi in 2018.

-The CW announced on July 13 that it had acquired the exclusive broadcast rights to 50 Atlantic Coast Conference (ACC) college football and basketball games each season through 2026–27, with Raycom Sports producing the broadcasts.
+The CW announced in July 2023 that it had acquired the exclusive broadcast rights to 50 Atlantic Coast Conference (ACC) college football and basketball games each season through 2026–27, with Raycom Sports producing the broadcasts.
+In May 2026, the CW and ESPN reached a sublicensing agreement for the CW to broadcast 54 ACC football and basketball games annually through 2030–31, with the games also being broadcast live on the ESPN app.

 On July 28, the CW announced it had picked up the media rights to the NASCAR Xfinity Series in a seven-year deal starting in 2025 and going through the 2031 season.
 The CW will broadcast 33 races annually, along with practice and qualifying events.
 NASCAR Productions will produce the broadcasts.
 On April 11, 2024, it was announced that the deal's start was pushed up to September 2024, beginning with the 26th race of the season and regular season finale, the Food City 300.

 On November 7, 2023, it was announced that WWE NXT would be moving to the CW from USA Network in a five-year deal that began in October 2024.
 This marked the first time that WWE programming aired on the CW since 2013, when Saturday Morning Slam aired on the defunct Vortexx children's programming block; the CW aired SmackDown! from the network's launch to 2008.
+On April 28, 2026, this deal was expanded to include WWE's NXT-branded Premium Live Events, with a total of 20 events over multiple years starting that June.